Osraige: Annals, sagas and historical sources

 — King Aldfrith of Northumbria, Ro dheat an inis Finn Faíl.

 The kingdom is sometimes personified in the character of Mícheál Dubh Mac Giolla Ciaráin (Dark Michael), a fictional prince of Osraige in several poems including Ossorie, A Song of Leinster by Rev. James B. Dollard and especially Welcome to the Prince, an eighteenth-century Jacobite poem written in Irish by William Heffernan "Dall" ("the Blind"), and translated into English by James Clarence Mangan.

 Nordic literary history records several members of the Ossorian ruling lineage in the sagas.
 King Cerball mac Dúnlainge himself is listed as "Kjarval, king of the Irish" (Kjarvals Írakonungs) in the Icelandic genealogies recorded within Njal's Saga, and through his daughters is reckoned as an ancestor of several important Icelandic families.
 His reign is directly referenced in the Icelandic Landnámabók where he is listed as one of the principle rulers of Europe.
 His daughter, Eithne, appears as a type of sorceress in the Orkneyinga saga, as the mother of Earl Sigurd the Stout and the creator of the famed raven banner.
 This would make Earl Sigurd of Orkney a possessor of Ossorian maternal lineage.
 Sigurd also appears briefly in St Olaf's Saga as incorporated into the Heimskringla and in the Eyrbyggja Saga.
 There are various tales about his exploits in the more fanciful Njal's Saga as well as the Saga of Gunnlaugr Serpent-Tongue, Thorstein Sidu-Hallsson's Saga, the Vatnsdæla Saga and in the tale of Helgi and Wolf in the Flateyjarbók.
 He also appears in the Irish propagandistic work Cogad Gáedel re Gallaib as an opponent of Brian Boruma at the Battle of Clontarf, and his death there is recorded in the Annals of Ulster.

 The kingdom of Ossory also features prominently in twelfth-century Norman literature.
-Two works by Gerald of Wales on Ireland, Topographia Hibernica and Expugnatio Hibernica pay special attention to some kings of Ossory, its geography and the Norman battles fought therein.
+Two works by Gerald of Wales on Ireland, the Topographia Hibernica and the Expugnatio Hibernica pay special attention to some kings of Ossory, its geography and the Norman battles fought therein.
 Gerald also writes about a fabulous tale involving the werewolves of Ossory.
 This legend was repeated in Fynes Moryson's 17th-century writing, Description of Ireland and in a much later book, The Wonders of Ireland, by P. W. Joyce, published in 1911.
 In addition, Ossory features prominently as a setting for scenes in the Norman-French lay The Song of Dermot and the Earl.